vitaut/vitaut.net/content/posts/2023/printing-double.md

 this is not just a rounding issue you can print both 1.2345678901234567 and 1.234567890123457 with precision of 17 and see that this gives different results.

-**Conclusion**: 2/10 because it gets the most important part wrong but at least does it in a fancy and slightly less wrong way than the previous answer.
+**Score**: 2/10 because it gets the most important part wrong but at least does it in a fancy and slightly less wrong way than the previous answer.

 I'll leave my own answer to the end so let's look at the one with approximately